-Led by Associate Professor Willem Vervoort, the DARE Centre will train PhD candidates in world leading data science through an innovative, collaborative program between industry, government and academia.
+Led by Professor Willem Vervoort, the DARE Centre will train PhD candidates in world leading data science through an innovative, collaborative program between industry, government and academia.
 All students will undertake a cohort-based training program in data science prior to selecting a specific data science project and domain.
 Data science research projects will be applied against real world challenges through an industry placement program with one of our Partner Organisations.

 PhD’s will take place over a three to four-year period including one year on secondment with a Partner Organisation.
 The DARE Centre will support linkages between industry and academia through industrial training opportunities for higher degree researchers.